verma-rahul/CourseManagement-React/README.md

   - Fix Sidebar with Sections(with delete option) and add New section field
   - Tabs with Topics inside each Section (with delete option) and add New topic field
   - Display Page with :
-            - Previously created Widget with an option of drag&drop,edit and delete
+    -   Previously created Widget with an option of drag & drop, edit and delete
     -   Add New Widget dropdown
     -   Modal to add new Widget